michel-steuwer/typst-acmart/sample-typst-descend-pldi.typ

 #Descend introduces a new _holistic GPU programming_ model where computations are hierarchically scheduled over the GPU's _execution resources_: grid, blocks, warps, and threads.
 #Descend's extended _Borrow_ checking ensures that execution resources safely access memory regions without data races.
 For this, we introduced _views_ describing safe parallel access patterns of memory regions, as well as _atomic_ variables.
-For memory accesses that can't be checked by our type system, users can annotate limited code sections as `unsafe`.
+For memory accesses that can't be checked by our type system, users can annotate limited code sections as #code[`unsafe`].

 We discuss the memory safety guarantees offered by #Descend and evaluate our implementation using multiple benchmarks, demonstrating that #Descend is capable of expressing real-world GPU programs showing competitive performance compared to manually written CUDA programs lacking #Descend's safety guarantees.
   ],